paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 SAR is useful in many ways, both directly and indirectly.

-Overall barometer of system performance.
+* Overall barometer of system performance.
 When working with a system and not knowing what the "normal" state is, looking at SAR data over the last several production days is useful to establish a baseline of standard activity.

-To get a feel for CPU load, load average, memory usage, etc.
+* To get a feel for CPU load, load average, memory usage, etc.

+* Detecting system activity leading up to a crash or hang.
+Again, you can watch system statistics leading up to a fatal event.

+  Did CPU or other resources usage creep up?

+  Did the IO-wait climb to 100%?

-By default SAR record statistics every 10 minutes.
+* By default SAR record statistics every 10 minutes.

 **Basic Usage**
 Print all CPU statistics for today: